censoredplanet/censoredplanet/docs/satellitev2.rst

     * :code:`connect_error` : Boolean
         Equals true if all test domain query attempts returned errors.
     * :code:`anomaly` : Boolean
         Equals true if an anomaly is detected.
+In case there are no tags for the answers, then this field is conservatively marked as false.
     * :code:`start_time` : String
         The start time of the measurement.
     * :code:`end_time` : String